Mickey Davis -- Author Homepage

 Mickey Davis can be contacted

-in the Tampa Bay area of Florida at:
+in the San Diego, California area at:

 e-mail: MicheleIvyDavis@aol.com